-Harry was born the same year as was John D. Rockefeller Jr. (1/29/1874- 5/11/1960), the American philanthropist, who is the third great grand nephew of Johann Philip Rockefeller and Catherina Sharp, Harry's second great grand aunt and uncle.
+Harry was born the same year as was John D. Rockefeller Jr. (1/29/1874- 5/11/1960), the American philanthropist, who is the third great grandnephew of Johann Philip Rockefeller and Catherina Sharp, Harry's second great grand aunt and uncle.

 Harry came to Texas about 1895 at age 21, settling in Georgetown, Williamson County, a town that had been established in 1848 and is the county seat.

 He worked for the Railroad Express Company a long time.
 A part of his later occupational life was working in the Williamson County Tax Collector's office.
 Five years after arriving, Harry married a local Williamson County girl from nearby Taylor, Mattie de Noailles Simons.

 He served in the U.S. military in the Spanish American War.
 It was the conflict that marked the emergence of the United States as a world power.
 This brief conflict between the United States and Spain took place between April and August 1898, over the issue of the liberation of Cuba.
-In the course of the war, the United States won possession of Guam, Puerto Rico, and the Philippine Islands.
+The war resulted in the United States winning possession of Guam, Puerto Rico, and the Philippine Islands.
 The treaty ending the Spanish-American War was declared in effect on April 11, 1899.

 Harry was a Private in Company L of the Texas Infantry.
-He drew a pension as of November 21, 1927, Certificate #A-8-6-28, Company L, Texas Infantry.
-In historic narratives about the Spanish AmericanWar, it is noted that then Col. Theodore Roosevelt, the future President of the United States, had a recruiting effort in San Antonio to garner soldiers for the war effort.
-Roosevelt's recruiting was in the Menger Hotel, that gracious old place of hospitality across the street from the famed Alamo.
+He drew a pension as of November 21, 1927, Certificate #A-8-6-28, Company L of the Texas Infantry.
+In historic narratives about the Spanish American War, it is noted that then Col. Theodore Roosevelt, the future President of the United States, had a recruiting effort in San Antonio to garner soldiers for the war effort.
+Roosevelt's recruiting was in the Menger Hotel, that gracious old place of hospitality, across the street from the famed Alamo.
 The recruiting story is available at the hotel today, where we have visited several times.
-Actually, when my parents lived in San Antonio in their senior years (1968-1981), the restaurant in the Menger Hotel was the favorite place of luxury that my mother relished to attend.
+When my parents lived in San Antonio in their senior years (1968-1981), the restaurant in the Menger Hotel was the favorite place of luxury that my mother relished to attend when dining out for a special occasion.
 Though we do not have information about Harry's recruitment, we believe it most likely took place at this San Antonio event, as it is reasonably close to Georgetown where Harry lived.
+On June 13 - 16, 2018, Suzanne and I lodged at the Menger Hotel while in San Antonio as Delegates from Wise County at the Republican Texas State Convention.

-Source:General Index to Compiled Services Records of Volunteer Soldiers Who Served During the War With Spain, #M871, Reel #100 andGeneral Index to Pensions, 1861-1934, T-288, Roll #424, Pension#1597454.
+Source: General Index to Compiled Services Records of Volunteer Soldiers Who Served During the War with Spain, #M871, Reel #100 and General Index to Pensions, 1861-1934, T-288, Roll #424, Pension#1597454.